 What is ‘consumer choice theory’?

 ‘Consumer choice theory’ is a hypothesis about why people buy things.
-Put simply, it says that you choose to buy the things that give you the greatest satisfaction, while keeping within your budget.
+Put simply, it says that you choose to buy the things that give you the greatest satisfaction in line with your tastes and principles, while keeping within your budget.

 What is ‘behavioral economics’?